feli6/sort-app/README.md

 To test the sort-app, run the following commands.

-* To package the example run the following from the root directory.
+* To package the application, run the following from the root directory.

         mvn package